 To request a limitation of the list of goods and services, which may affect some or all the DCPs, you must use form MM6.
-This request is subject to the payment of a fee (CHF 177) to WIPO.
+This request is subject to a fee of CHF 177 to WIPO.
 No additional fee will be charged by the DCPs concerned.